pyedifice/pyedifice/docs/source/base_components.rst

 While the fetch_from_network function is running, control is returned to the event loop, allowing the application to continue handling button clicks.

-See docs for :doc:`QtWidgetComponent<stubs.edifice.base_components.QtWidgetComponent>` for a list of supported events.
+See docs for :class:`QtWidgetComponent<edifice.QtWidgetComponent>` for a list of supported events.

 .. _custom_widget: